We tell the story of a red brick institution that has continually reinvented itself over the past 126 years

 In 1995, another extension - the RIBA award-winning Sculpture Court - was added, but even so the Whitworth quickly began to run out of space.
 Its expanding collections, ambitious exhibitions, research and education programmes and, most importantly, a dramatic leap in the number of visitors, meant that by 2008 the Whitworth was thriving – and stretched to the very limits of its building.

 Which brings us back to the here and now.
-The building you see today, and which we open this spring after a £15 million development, is the result of a plan as ambitious as the one put together by C.P.
+The building you see today, and which we opened in Spring 2015 after a £15 million development, is the result of a plan as ambitious as the one put together by C.P.
 Scott in the 1880s.
 It is not just an extension, or a doubling in size: it is an expansion that has retained the best of the historic building, underlines our connection to the university, park and local communities, but also gives us, in effect, an entirely new gallery.

 The design of this latest expansion was created by the innovative practice, MUMA (McInnes Usher McKnight Architects).
 Alongside big architectural gestures – those steel and glass wings that extend into the park – is a remarkable attention to detail.
 MUMA created a unique Whitworth blend of British brick, for example, and a brickwork pattern that reflects the historic textiles found in our collection.
 New, park-facing spaces encourage both us and our visitors to take the inside out, and the outside in.